Resources for Citizens

 Different Perspectives Are Valid

-You might be conditional: Support with specific requirements (local hiring, water monitoring, noise limits, strong PILOT terms, community benefit agreement)
+Support with specific requirements (local hiring, water monitoring, noise limits, strong PILOT terms)

 All of these positions are legitimate.
 What matters is that you've thought through the issues and can articulate your reasoning.